rebeccaferrell/CSSS508/Lectures/slides_week_6.md

 Can you spot the problems?

-How angry would Gallant be if the `swiss` data had 200 columns instead of 6?
+How angry would Goofus be if the `swiss` data had 200 columns instead of 6?

 Gallant